MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 ---

-###Discussion
+## Discussion

-####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The major problems I encountered were in the challenge videos:
 1. In the Challenge video the painting of lanes has been found to be wobbly, however as the car approached closer to the curve it tried to rectify back into the lane.
 Tuning the radius of curvature would help reduce the wobbliness and risk of crossing into the adjacent lane.